quynhmanh/gatsby-starter-kontent-lumen/docs/WEB-SPOTLIGHT.md

 ### Integrate preview with Web Spotlight

-1. Instead of newly generated `Page` content type sample is using `Menu Item` page type for the menu definition purposes.
+1. Instead of newly generated `Page` content type sample is using `Menu Item` page type for the menu definition purpose.

     * Remove `Page`content type (the one with no content items).
 1. Convert `Menu items` element of `Menu` content type from `Linked items` element to `Subpages`.
 Following process ensure your content model remains compatible with code.
     * Open content types section.